jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) Person A may make the submission only if directly affected by an effect of the activity to which the application relates, that—
   (a) adversely affects the environment; and
   (b) does not relate to trade competition or the effects of trade competition.
-(3) Failure to comply with the limits on submissions set in section 149E or 149O or clause 6(4) or 29(1B) of Schedule 1 is a contravention of this Part.
+(3) Failure to comply with the limits on submissions set in section 149E or 149O or Schedule 1 is a contravention of this Part.

 ### 308C Limit on representation at appeals
 (1) This section applies when person A wants to be a party under section 274 to an appeal to the Environment Court against a decision under this Act in favour of person B, on the ground that person A has an interest in the proceedings that is greater than the interest that the general public has.